jenkinsci/bom/RELEASING.md

 - Provide helpful details like failing tests or error messages
 - Reference specific versions that work vs. versions that fail
 - Be respectful and collaborative - rollbacks are about maintaining stability, not blame
-- Keep all stakeholders informed about the timeline and resolution plan

 ##### Dependency requires Jenkins 2.xxx.y or higher